 - low care residents in Residential Aged Care Facilities (a charge is incurred with high care residents) in Stonnington, Port Philip and Glen Eira municipalities.

-- Alfred Urology Unit - Bayside Urology Continence Clinic (BUCC) – a monthly urology clinic located at Caulfield Hospital with urologist from Alfred Urology.
+- Bayside Urology Continence Clinic (BUCC) – a monthly urology clinic located at Caulfield Hospital with urologists from Alfred Urology.
 Referrals via usual referral method to Alfred Urology (Renal ultrasound and MSU are usually required prior to referral)

 Refer your patient